alandmoore/wcgbrowser/README.rst

 default_user           (empty)            default username to send when pages request authentication default_password       (empty)            default password to send when pages request authentication timeout                0                  Number of seconds of inactivity before the browser closes or resets itself.
 A value of 0 disables the feature. timeout_mode           reset              The action performed on inactivity timeout.
-Values can be "reset" (to return to the start URL and clear history) or "close" (to close the program) zoom_factor            1.0                The amount of zoom applied to pages.  .5 is half size, 2.0 is double size, etc. allow_popups           False              Whether or not to allow navigation that requires opening a new browser window, such as javascript "window.open()" calls or links with a target of "_blank".
+Values can be "reset" (to return to the start URL and clear history), "close" (to close the program), or 'screensaver' (to display the screensaver_url while idle) screensaver_url        about:blank        The URL to visit when idle.
+Only matters when timeout_mode is 'screensaver' and 'timeout' is nonzero. zoom_factor            1.0                The amount of zoom applied to pages.  .5 is half size, 2.0 is double size, etc. allow_popups           False              Whether or not to allow navigation that requires opening a new browser window, such as javascript "window.open()" calls or links with a target of "_blank".
 If False, the navigation will be ignored.
 If true, a new window will be created as expected. ssl_mode               strict             Defines how the browser handles ssl certificate errors.  "strict" will just give an error and prevent access to the problematic URL.  "ignore" will silently ignore the errors and allow access.